nexxtway/react-rainbow/src/components/Button/readme.md

         <Button label="Button Large" variant="brand" className="rainbow-m-around_medium" size='large'/>
     </div>
 ```
-# Buttons of different sizes
+# Buttons of different border-radius
 ##### If you need to change the border radius of your button, you can do so using the `borderRadius` prop.

 ```js